 - Respect and responsibility for the individual and the group

 These values lead the way in the Danish learning methods that focus on creative thinking and innovation, social and emotional intelligence, as well as on communication and collaboration to name some of the core elements.
 The Danish learning approach acknowledges that developing new ways of thinking doesn’t stand a chance in unequal systems where knowledge, systems, and opinions can’t be challenged.
-And that creative thinking, innovation and a growth mindset has very poor conditions if making mistakes is seen as failure.
+And that creative thinking, innovation, and a growth mindset has very poor conditions if making mistakes is seen as a failure.

 This learning approach is not only present in primary and secondary school, but also in high school and higher education, and even in some Danish universities where learning methods such as problem-based learning and experiential collaborative learning are the fundamentals.

 Another unique structure in the Danish primary and secondary school that is worth mentioning, is that students are part of the same main class from 1st to 9th grade and have a smaller group of teachers.
 This both seems to strengthen the respect and understanding of individual differences and the responsibility for the group.
 It also allows the individual to grow and be seen as a whole person that is not entirely evaluated based on academic skills, but also on e.g. social- and emotional intelligence.